GersonESantos/Octofit/.github/steps/3-copilot-edits.md

    <details>
    <summary>Need help? 🤷</summary><br/>

    If the website is not loading, here are some things to check.

    - Restart the VS Code Debugger to make sure the latest version of the website is served.
-   - If you forgot the url, or closed the window, please review step 1.
+   - If you forgot the URL, or closed the window, please review step 1.
    - Try hard refreshing the webpage or opening in a private window so it downloads a fresh copy.

    </details>